-Alzheimer’s disease was first recognised over 100 years ago and yet we still do not have effective ways to delay, prevent or slow this disease.
+Alzheimer’s disease was first recognised over 100 years ago and yet we still only have limited treatment options to delay, prevent or slow this disease.

-However, Rachelle Doody, Roche’s Global Head of Neurodegeneration considers the advent of disease-modifying therapies for Alzheimer’s disease to be an encouraging sign of progress, and is confident that we are getting closer to our hope of effectively treating this debilitating condition.
+Rachelle Doody, Roche’s Global Head of Neurodegeneration considers the advent of disease-modifying therapies for Alzheimer’s disease to be an encouraging sign of progress, and is confident that we are getting closer to our hope of effectively treating this debilitating condition.
 Rachelle joined the company in 2016 to ‘move on her mission’ after spending 25 years directing an Alzheimer’s disease centre in a medical school.
 Her background is in neurology and cognitive anthropology, but her training has been applied to understanding and treating Alzheimer’s disease.
 She is regarded as a global authority on clinical trials for Alzheimer’s disease and has published more than 200 original articles on the diagnosis, progression or treatment of Alzheimer's disease and related disorders.
 “My career has taught me that we have to think about neurodegenerative disorders from the molecule, to the cell, to society, in order to do something about them.”

 Alzheimer’s disease is the most common type of dementia and currently affects around 50 million people worldwide.
 Alzheimer’s disease is acknowledged to be one of the most expensive diseases; with a cost to individuals and wider society.
 A worldwide quest is under way to find new treatments to tackle the challenge of Alzheimer's disease.
 Because new drugs take years to develop from concept to market—and because drugs that seem promising in early-stage studies may not work as hoped in large-scale trials—it is critical that research into Alzheimer's disease continues to accelerate.

 Over the last 30 years, researchers have made remarkable progress in understanding healthy brain function and what goes wrong in Alzheimer's disease.
 As Rachelle points out, “Alzheimer’s is a challenging disease because it takes many years to develop.
 People have the changes in their brain of Alzheimer’s maybe 25 years before their first symptom.”